Last updated: 8 November 2022

 The promise of blocking out particular frequencies whilst allowing others to pass through is certainly fulfilled.
 And I was impressed with how well they delivered on that promise.

 In terms of fit, I have absolutely no qualms.
-My ears have never once been overly hot, and the plugs provide all-day riding comfort.
+My ears have never been overly hot, and the plugs provide all-day riding comfort.

 At low speeds, they work great.
+But for riding at higher speeds, I feel better options are available.

 Motorcycle Tourer Star Rating: Pinlock Earplugs